 Children born of wartime rape remain largely invisible on the WPS agenda.
 Resolution 2122 (2013) recognizes the need to "the full range of medical, legal, psychosocial and livelihood services to women affected by armed conflict and post-conflict situations," and notes "the need for access to the full range of sexual and reproductive health services, including regarding pregnancies resulting from rape, without discrimination."
-However, there is nothing said about the outcome of those pregnancies, nor about their meaning for the mothers and their children (Theidon, K. 2018).
+However, for many years, there was nothing said about the outcome of those pregnancies, nor about their meaning for the mothers and their children (Theidon, K. 2018).
+In 2019, Resolution 2467 recognized children born of war as a particular victim group for the first time.
+In so doing, it recognized them as right-holders who endure both related and distinct harms from women impregnated in acts of sexual violence.

 These children, Theidon, K. (2018) explains, are often born with disabilities as result of the continuous sexual abuse pregnant women in armed-conflict situations experience or failed abortion attempts.
 Furthermore, they are stigmatized.
 Children born of wartime rape often receive names that are injurious in nature; names that tend to remind their families and communities of the danger they survived, which influences how they are treated or, rather, ignored.
 Thus, to advance a more inclusive WPS agenda and better support these invisible children, Theidon, K. (2018) argues for the need to look into how children born of wartime rape are named, represented, marked, and, perhaps, loved, which could generate new insights into the intersection of gender, ethnicity, sexuality, violence, and identity.

 "Gender is simply one axis of difference, which intersects with many other forms of identity and experience.
 Nationality, ethnicity, political and religious affiliation, caste, indigeneity, marital status, disability, age, sexual preference; all of these, and others, are important factors in determining women's lived experiences of conflict and recovery."

 Coomaraswamy, R., 2015